Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: The Rise of Machine-Generated Media

+We finally note that we observe a small but noticeable dip in the percentage and amount of synthetic content in Figures~\ref{fig:gpt_over_time} (particularly among misinformation websites) and~\ref{fig:gpt-error} between February and March 2023.
+We find, as seen in Figure~\ref{fig:gpt_over_time}, that unreliable websites such as foreignpolicyi.org, prophecynewswatch.com, and awarenessact.com, in particular, drove the initial increase in machine-generated content in January and February 2022, before dramatically decreasing their amount of synthetic content in the following month.
+Examining Google trends data, we also observe that ChatGPT experienced a noticeable dip/decline (from 87\% of peak search traffic on February 5 to 75\% peak search traffic on March 5) in popularity in the United States during this period perhaps (but not definitively) explaining this small decline.

-\textbf{Trends Among Popular and Unpopular Websites.} To understand how popularity and website size correlated with the near doubling of machine-generated content in 2022 and 2023, we plot the percentage of machine-generated/synthetic articles over time in Figure~\ref{fig:gpt_over_time} for websites within different rank buckets and striated by whether they are considered ``unreliable'' or ``reliable.''
-As seen in Figure~\ref{fig:gpt_over_time}, there is a general increase in the amount of machine-generated articles across every popularity stratum.
+\textbf{Trends Among Popular and Unpopular Websites.} To understand how popularity and website size correlated with the near doubling of machine-generated content in 2022 and 2023, we plot the percentage of machine-generated/synthetic articles over time in Figure~\ref{fig:gpt_over_time} for websites within different rank buckets and striated by whether they are considered unreliable/misinformation or reliable/mainstream.
+As seen in Figure~\ref{fig:gpt_over_time}, there is a general upward trend in the amount of machine-generated articles across every popularity stratum.

 Examining these increases within particular brackets of popularity, we see (as pictured in Figure~\ref{fig:gpt_over_time} and calculated in Table~\ref{tab:increase-brackets}) that the least popular websites saw the largest percentage increase in the use of synthetic articles.
-For both unreliable/misinformation and reliable/mainstream categories, we observe that for websites that rank below 10 million in popularity, the percentage of their articles that were synthetic increased by 13.1\% and 16.5\% on average, respectively.
-By contrast, among the most popular misinformation/unreliable websites (\textit{e.g.}, breitbart.com, zerohedge.com) and mainstream/reliable websites (\textit{e.g.}, cnn.com, foxnews.com), synthetic articles enjoyed only a 6.26\% and a 5.79\% increase overall.
-Indeed, calculating the absolute percentage increases in machine-generated content, we again observe in Table~\ref{tab:largest-percentage-increase} that the websites that had the largest increases in synthetic content were all small (only investing.com in the top 10K websites).
+For both unreliable/misinformation and reliable/mainstream categories, we observe that for websites that rank $>$10M+ in popularity, the percentage of their articles that were synthetic increased by 3.42\% (736\% relative increase) and 2.13\% (423\%) on average, respectively.
+By contrast, among the most popular misinformation/unreliable websites (\textit{e.g.}, breitbart.com, zerohedge.com) and mainstream/reliable websites (\textit{e.g.}, cnn.com, foxnews.com), synthetic articles had a smaller 0.70\% (175\% relative increase) and a 0.36\% (27.0\%) increase overall.
+Indeed, calculating the websites with the most machine-generated content, we again observe in Table~\ref{tab:largest-percentage-increase} that the websites that had the largest amounts of synthetic content were all fairly small or unpopular small.